ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-08-How_to_Organize_Your_CAD_Workspace_-_Bodies_and_Components_-_Education_Chapter_1_Lesson_8.md

 ---

-A) Individual utensils
+A) The drawer handle

-B) The drawer separators
+B) The entire drawer

-C) The entire drawer
+C) Individual utensils

-D) The drawer handle
+D) The drawer separators

 ---

-C) The entire drawer
+B) The entire drawer

 ///